View regular version View for small screens (PDA) View print version

 "You know", Xena said slowly, "I've been asking myself the same thing.
 This... your world is so different from what I know, and I have been trying and trying to explain to myself how it is that I am here...
 And not able to really do anything.
 I know I'm not part of this world, but maybe it's me who made it all up."
 She paused, groping for words.

-"You've done a lot", Isabelle whispered, "never think otherwise."
+"You've done a lot", Isabelle whispered, "boy, have you ever!"

 Xena smiled wistfully at her.
 "Anyway.
 The gods know there is much insanity and darkness hidden away in me.
 What if YOU are just a dream I'm having?"